SolarFlix: Entertainment Central (2004–2022)

-SBN first era (2008-2011)
+On November 24, 2003, Solar Entertainment began a series of test broadcasts.
+These broadcasts culminated in the debut of ETC, launched as "Entertainment Central", on March 1, 2004.
+The channel was initially made available on Sky Cable.

-On January 1, 2008, ETC ceased airing as a separate channel on Sky Cable due to carriage dispute.
-As part of Solar's blocktime agreements with various terrestrial channels, ETC began airing on SBN 21, a terrestrial UHF TV station in the Philippines.
+Southern Broadcasting Network (2008–2011)

-RPN era (2011-2013)
+On January 1, 2008, ETC ceased airing as a separate channel on Sky Cable due to a carriage dispute.
+As part of Solar Entertainment's agreements with other terrestrial channels, ETC began airing on SBN's flagship DWCP-TV Channel 21, an ultra high frequency television station in the Philippines.

-On March 2, 2011, after Solar TV Network acquired 34% share of Radio Philippines Network from the Philippine government as part of RPN/IBC privatization in 2011, ETC replaced Solar TV on RPN channel space.
-Meanwhile, Solar and SBN launched Talk TV on the same day as a part of formation of its news department.
-On October 30, 2012, Talk TV rebranded as Solar News Channel.
+Radio Philippines Network (2011–2013)

-SBN second era (2013-present)
+In 2011, Solar TV Network, Inc. (the legal predecessor of Nine Media Corporation), a former broadcast TV arm subsidiary of Solar Entertainment, acquired a 34% stake in Radio Philippines Network from the Philippine government as part of RPN's ongoing privatization efforts.
+On March 2, ETC replaced Solar TV as the flagship programming channel of RPN.
+Meanwhile, Solar Entertainment launched Talk TV on the same day as a part of its news department.
+On October 30, 2012, Talk TV rebranded as the Solar News Channel.

-But ETC returned to SBN on November 30, 2013, as Solar News Channel moved to RPN on the following day, to enhance its nationwide coverage. (however, SNC and RPN, later, were sold to the ALC Group of Companies, chaired by Ambassador Antonio Cabangon Chua, in August the following year due to Tieng's loss of revenue after investing in RPN.)
+Return to SBN (2013–present)

-After its sister channel, 2nd Avenue, ceased broadcasting on June 5, 2018—after 12 years on air—many of its programs moved to ETC.
+ETC returned to SBN on November 30, 2013.
+The following day, Solar News Channel shifted to RPN in order to enhance its nationwide coverage.
+However, RPN, was subsequently sold to the ALC Group of Companies, chaired by Ambassador Antonio Cabangon Chua, in August 2014.
+Following the sale, Solar News Channel was rebranded as 9TV.

-On November 21, 2018, ETC unveiled its new station ID and on-air graphics.
-At the same time, the network launched new slogans, In Full Bloom and #IamETC.
+ETC's sister channel, 2nd Avenue, ceased broadcasting on June 5, 2018 after 12 years on air.
+Many of its programs subsequently moved to ETC. On November 21, 2018, ETC unveiled a new station ID and on-air graphics package.
+At the same time, the network launched two new slogans, In Full Bloom and #IamETC.

-On May 25, 2020, ETC began broadcasting in anamorphic 16:9 aspect ratio on free-to-air digital television.
-This change allowed for widescreen presentation, optimizing the viewing experience for viewers with compatible widescreen televisions.
+On May 25, 2020, ETC began broadcasting in anamorphic widescreen on free-to-air digital television, with a new 16:9 aspect ratio.
+This change was undertaken in order to optimize the viewing experience for viewers with compatible widescreen televisions.

 As SolarFlix (2022–present)

-On June 7, 2022, a new channel was teased with a voice-over saying, "May bagong kakaaliwan ngayong July.
+On June 7, 2022, SBN announced the addition of a new channel with a teaser stating: "May bagong kakaaliwan ngayong July.
 Kaya tutok lang.
 Sagot ka namin!".
-Then, on June 16, 2022, ETC unveiled the new channel, which was relaunched as SolarFlix on July 11, 2022, at 6 pm (PST).
-SolarFlix is a Tagalog movie channel that features classic and independent Filipino films—most of which come from Solar Films' archives—as well as documentaries from local movie festivals, similar to GMA Network's I Heart Movies.
-Following the rebrand, Solar Entertainment Corporation informed some cable and satellite TV operators carrying ETC that the channel would be replaced by ScreamFlix from Jungo TV on June 20, 2022.
-ScreamFlix carries the Front Row Channel and Hallypop (the latter previously broadcast as a digital subchannel on GMA Network).
+On June 16, ETC was officially relaunched as SolarFlix at 6:00 p.m.
+The new broadcast debuted as a Tagalog movie channel, featuring classic and independent Filipino films as well as documentaries from local movie festivals.
+Following the rebrand, Solar Entertainment Corporation informed select cable and satellite TV operators carrying ETC that the channel would be replaced by Jungo TV's ScreamFlix on June 20, 2022.
+ScreamFlix currently carries the Front Row Channel and Hallypop; the latter channel was previously broadcast as a digital sub-channel on the GMA Network.